prayash.io

 The next morning, we decide to give the dunes another shot.
 Conditions looked favorable wind-wise, but temperatures were already in the 90s well before the sun reached its zenith.
 We trekked back up the ridgeline of the dune to get another good look at the dunes that were hiding beyond.
 We didn’t get to see it under golden light like the evening before, but it was still epic.

 To get out of Eureka Dunes and onto the rest of the park, it was another soul-crushing 40 miles of washboard.
-We made it out in tip-top shape many hours later, and the road led us straight to pavement and onto the Ubehebe Crater.
+We made it out in tip-top shape many hours later, and the road led us straight to pavement and onto Ubehebe Crater.
 The mid-day sun was blistering, but we ventured out of the confines of our air conditioned van to get a good glimpse of it anyway.

 Moving on.
 Dante’s View and Zabriskie Point were straight out of another planet.
 The polychrome mountains definitely give off Iceland vibes.
 There’s no comparison, of course.
 But it’s cool that the US has some alien-like landscapes too.